Alex223124/www.alexindev.com/An_introduction_to_method_return_value_in_ruby.md

-##### Last version of this article you can find here:  <a href="https://www.alexindev.com/posts/an-introduction-to-method-return-value-in-ruby" target="_blank">https://www.alexindev.com/posts/an-introduction-to-method-return-value-in-ruby</a>
+##### Latest version of this article you can find here:  <a href="https://www.alexindev.com/posts/an-introduction-to-method-return-value-in-ruby" target="_blank">https://www.alexindev.com/posts/an-introduction-to-method-return-value-in-ruby</a>
 ----------
 ##### This article is written for ruby version 2.3.1.
 In other versions, some things may differ.
 ----------